oiax/tgweb/README.md

 </html>
 ```

-### `tg-if-complete` attribute
+### `<tg-if-complete>`

-When an element in a layout has the `tg-if-complete` attribute, it is deleted unless the content
+The `<tg-if-complete>` element in a layout is simply replaced with its content.
+However, if any
-to be inserted is defined for all slots in that element.

-If no single slot exists in an element with the `tg-if-complete` attribute, the element is
-retained.
+of the slots within the element have no insert defined, the entire element is deleted.

 #### Example